monsterxx03/snet/README.md

         },
-        "block-host-file": "", # if set, domain name in this file will return 127.0.0.1 to client "block-hosts": ["*.hpplay.cn"], # support block hosts with wildcard "mode": "local"   # run on desktop: local, run on router: router }
+        "block-host-file": "", # if set, domain name in this file will return 127.0.0.1 to client "block-hosts": ["*.hpplay.cn"], # support block hosts with wildcard "mode": "local",   # run on desktop: local, run on router: router

-supported proxy-type:
+        "active-eni": ""   # only used on Mac, if multi network interface is active, snet try to use the one with highest priority, use this option to override this behavior
+    }

+**proxy-type**:

 - ss: use ss as upstream server
 - http: use http proxy server as upstream server(should support `CONNECT` method, eg: squid)
-- tls: use snet tls tunnel as upstream server
+- tls: use snet tls tunnel as upstream server, see: https://github.com/monsterxx03/snet#as-upstream-server
 - socks5: use socks5 as upstream server.
 Note: if your socks5 proxy server is running on same host with snet, ensure to add socks5's upstream server address to snet's `bypass-hosts` list, or socks5's traffic to upstream server will be hijacked by snet, being a loop.

-Since `snet` will modify iptables/pf, root privilege is required.
+`snet` will modify iptables/pf, root privilege is required.

 `sudo ./snet -config config.json`